-In Germany, any person legally residing has the right to benefits to secure the subsistence level if such a person is in need.
+Any person legally residing in Germany who is in need has the right to benefits to secure their subsistence level.
 There is no requirement of nationality.
-This is based on Social Code 12th Book - Social Assistance and in case of work or looking for work on the basic security for job seekers according to Social Code 2nd Book.
+This is based on the Social Code 12th Book, namely Social Assistance.
+In case of work or job search it is based on the basic security for job seekers according to Social Code 2nd Book.